last edit: October 2024

 Reptile physiology

-Rachel studies the effect of micro and macrohabitats on gecko physiology (water loss, digestive efficiency, metabolic rates, temperature preference), managing more PIs than anyone else, being formally co-supervised by Dave Chapple, but collaborating with Panayiotis Pafilis, Eran Gefen, Eran Levin and potentially others I forgot.
-Shahar is taking a comparative approach, both macroecological and field and lab based, to study the effects that the diel cycle, thermal behaviour, season (brummating vs. active individuals), and geography, have on reptile metabolism, thermal traits, water loss rates, fatty acid utiization, and organ size (all in the lab of Eran Levin)
+With Eran Levin we study reptile physiology (metabolism, feeding, water loss, organ size, breathing rates, thermal biology etc) - especially under all types of stress (brummation, pregnancy, extreme climate, and unfortunately - even war).
+Shahar is taking a comparative approach, both macroecological and field and lab based, to study the effects that the diel cycle, thermal behaviour, season (brummating vs. active individuals), and geography, have on reptile metabolism, thermal traits, water loss rates, fatty acid utiization, and organ size (all in the lab of Eran Levin).
+We capture reptiles in the field in Israel, bring them back to the lab to conduct the experiments, then release them, completely unharmed, back to nature where we found them.

 "It (ecological equilibrium) has the disadvantage of being untrue.
 The 'balance of nature' does not exist" C.S.
 Elton 1930 Animal ecology and evolution" P. 17